 Indulge into mandala colouring to experience deep calming and soothing effects.
 It is simply wonderful at switching your kid’s brain from their homework to their creative side.

-Play riddles with your kids to break the monotony and stimulate different parts of the frontal lobe.
-Not only are riddles excellent brain boosters but also highly entertaining.
+Indulge in riddles with your kids to break the monotony and stimulate different parts of the frontal lobe.
+Not only are riddles excellent brain boosters for kids but also highly entertaining.

 Play your child’s favourite song and let them show off their moves!
-Dancing is amusing way to take a brain break for kids.
+Movement is great for kids and dancing is the perfect way to get moving.